ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Average spread.
 Spread gets worse as ammo depletes.
    - Holds 5 (+1) *Pistol Cartridges*, 1 second reload (individual), internal.
    - Average firerate, semiautomatic.
-- Made from copper ingots, a lightning rod, Cheap Gun Parts, and planks.
+- Made from copper pipe, a lightning rod, Cheap Gun Parts, and planks.
-- Has barrel, stock, sight, and underbarrel attachment points.
+- Has barrel, sight, and underbarrel attachment points.
 - Flavor text: *"A lightning rod fashioned into the likes of a pistol.
 It is said that the shots never hit the same target twice."*

 **Pipe Rifle**